Targeted Universalism Community of Practice

 About the Facilitators

-Seed Collaborative is the leading practitioner of TU implementation, as featured in the OBI University TU learning module.
+Seed Collaborative is the leading practitioner of TU implementation, as featured in OBI University’s TU learning module.
 TU was conceptualized by john a. powell and his colleagues at the Othering & Belonging Institute at UC Berkeley.

 Facilitators for the TU COP are Karen Bouris, Paul Hudson, Nina Moreno, Ph.D., Rio Gonzalez, and guest expert, john a. powell.